 CIT Bank is an online bank offering competitive interest rates on savings, no-penalty CD, and MMA accounts.
 It became a division of First Citizens Bank in 2022.

-The bank offers a wide range of banking services, such as high-yield savings, money market, custodial and CD accounts.
+The bank offers many banking services, such as high-yield savings, money market, custodial, and CD accounts.

 In addition, it offers other financial services, like mortgage loans and business banking, that could be great for small businesses.